1. Contact addresses

 We may use cookies.
 Cookies – both first-party cookies and third-party cookies from services we use – are data stored in the browser.
 Such stored data do not have to be limited to traditional cookies in text form.

-Cookies can be temporarily stored in the browser as 'session cookies' or for a specific period as so-called permanent cookies.
-'Session cookies' are automatically deleted when the browser is closed.
+Cookies can be temporarily stored in the browser as 'Session Cookies' or for a specific period as so-called permanent cookies.
+'Session Cookies' are automatically deleted when the browser is closed.
 Permanent cookies have a specific storage duration.
-Cookies allow, in particular, to recognize a browser during the next visit to our website and thus, for example, measure the reach of our website.
+Cookies allow, in particular, to recognize a browser on the next visit to our website and thus, for example, to measure the reach of our website.
 However, permanent cookies can also be used for online marketing.

-Cookies can be completely or partially deactivated, restricted, or deleted at any time in the browser settings.
+Cookies can be fully or partially disabled, restricted, or deleted at any time in the browser settings.
 The browser settings often also allow for automated deletion and other management of cookies.
 Without cookies, our website may not be fully available.
-We request – at least to the extent and as required by applicable law – active explicit consent for the use of cookies.
+We request – at least to the extent required by applicable law – explicit consent for the use of cookies.

-For cookies used for success and reach measurement or for advertising, a general objection ('opt-out') is possible for many services via AdChoices (Digital Advertising Alliance of Canada), the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance), or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).
+For cookies used for success and reach measurement or for advertising, a general objection ('Opt-out') is possible for numerous services via AdChoices (Digital Advertising Alliance of Canada), the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance), or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).

 10.2 Logging

-We can log at least the following information for each access to our website and our other digital presence, provided that this information is typically determined or transmitted during such accesses to our digital infrastructure: date and time including time zone, IP address, access status (HTTP status code), operating system including user interface and version, browser including language and version, requested individual subpage of our website including transmitted data volume, last webpage accessed in the same browser window (referer).
+We can log at least the following information for each access to our website and our other digital presence, provided that this information is typically determined or transmitted during such accesses to our digital infrastructure: date and time including time zone, IP address, access status (HTTP status code), operating system including user interface and version, browser including language and version, accessed individual subpage of our website including transmitted data volume, last accessed webpage in the same browser window (referrer).

 We log such information, which may also represent personal data, in log files.
 The information is necessary to provide our digital presence permanently, user-friendly, and reliably.
 The information is also necessary to ensure data security – even through third parties or with the help of third parties.